gryphonshafer/Bible-Reference/README.md

 ## bible

 This accessor method gets and sets the current Bible to use.
-By default, the Bible is the Protestant Bible (since this is most common).
-Other Bibles supported are the Orthodox and current Catholic Bibles.
+By default, the Bible is the Protestant Bible.
+Other Bibles supported are the Orthodox and Catholic Bibles.

-You can set the value to any substring of the name.
+You can set the value via a case-insensitive setting.

-    $r->bible('c'); # sets Bible to "Catholic"
+    $r->bible('catholic'); # sets Bible to "Catholic"

 ## acronyms